maherou/Teaching/Archive/ATaleOfThreeCS373Students-pre-Fall-2023.md

 **Dux:** I have sure struggled finding references for my topic.
 DH said we should go to the library, but I haven’t been in there since first semester of first year.
 Why start now?
 I’ll just do some more Google searching.
 I have to get some article reviews in too.
 Missed the last few.

-**Null:** Wow, 373 sure is easy.
+**Null:** Wow, capstone sure is easy.
 Only one paper and presentation so far.
 It didn’t go so well, but I’ll work it out.
 DH seems like he is easy going.
 Time for some DOTA!

 ---

-**Narrator:**  TWO DAYS BEFORE THE TECHNICAL ANALYSIS PAPER AND PRESENTATION
+**Narrator:**  TWO DAYS BEFORE THE FOUNDATIONS PHASE C PAPER AND PRESENTATION

 **Null:** Fork!
 I am way behind in this course.
 How am I supposed to write this long paper?
 I still haven’t figured out how to use LaTeX, so I’ll just write in MS Word, and copy and paste it.
 I haven’t found anything on how AI is done in League of Legends.
 It’s almost like they don’t want people to know how they do it!
 I think I have another assignment due too, but I don’t remember what Heroux said.
 Here’s the email.
 He always signs his emails with DH.
 I’m sure the D stands for dull.

-**Dux:** I have been working like crazy the last week, but I am finally catching up in 373.
+**Dux:** I have been working like crazy the last week, but I am finally catching up in capstone.
 Turns out 3D gaming is way too hard, but I was able to focus on the fundamentals of ray tracing.
 I think I get the basics now.
 It’s actually very interesting.
 It won’t be my best presentation, but I should be OK.

 **Einar:**  I am really enjoying graph algorithms.
 I had no idea we could learn so much from studying relationships.
 It’s a little scary.
 It’s cool that so many companies are using graph analysis to understand their business better.
 I hope I can use my experience to get a good job.
 Or maybe I should consider grad school?